emberjs-addons/sproutcore-statechart/README.md

     problems are captured in the unit tests
   * There are a few fixes for bugs that are in the SproutCore 1.x version that have not been ported over as of yet.
+  * The Unit Tests for route triggered are failing at the moment, but it works -> needs to be fixed!

 If you run into a problem, please file an issue on this repository.